 Critical Components of an Executive Job Search

-The ability to think and act strategically is expected of executive leaders, and you must employ tactical capabilities as you conduct your job search.
-Here are a few elements of a C-level search that you should consider:
+The ability to think and act strategically is expected of executive leaders, and you must employ tactical capabilities as you conduct your executive job search.
+Here are a few things you should consider when trying to get an executive job.

 - Preparation – Do the research and develop an in-depth knowledge of the industries and the companies that you’ll be targeting.
 It’s not unusual for execs to cross industries, especially among the largest corporations; but the ability to quickly understand new business sectors and business problems is mandatory.
 Think ahead.
 Understand the opportunities and the difficulties.